 There's just something about a small town all coming together in the late summer, other than for a lynching, I mean.

-on the Annual Odessa Antique Show.
+Every year at this time we take a trip through what is amusingly referred to as "the country" by us city folk.
+We make our destination the Annual Odessa Antique Show.
 It's normally a two hour highway drive from the city but we leave Toronto six hours early so that we can hit all the small town yard sales especially the annual town sale at Cramagh.

 It's not that there are any great treasures to be found here.
 Now that everyone's a dealer, those finds are few and far between; but you can find some useful second-hand stuff, which you can later sell at your own yard sale after you discover that it's not really as useful as you'd hoped it might be.